ymoch/preacher/README.rst

     pip install preacher
     preacher-cli -u http://your.domain.com/base scenario.yml

-For more information, see the documentation: https://preacher.readthedocs.io/
+For more information, see the full documentation: https://preacher.readthedocs.io/

 *******